-- Safety standards, quality management systems and accreditation processes currently available for the development of gene and cell therapies together with Accreditation Committee (AHCTA); - Minimum requirements for establishing an advanced cellular therapy and gene therapy facility together with Education & Dissemination Committee, Accreditation Committee (AHCTA) and Graft Processing and Cellular Therapy Committee; - Work with the WHO on Global Action Framework in Stem Cell Donation and Transplantation.
+- Safety standards, quality management systems and accreditation processes currently available for the development of gene and cell therapies together with the WBMT Accreditation Committee (AHCTA). - Proposal for a tool on how to monitor cell therapy practices worldwide in collaboration with the WHO.